Direct Mail Systems

 Brand Awareness & Recall

-Measuring brand awareness and recall are also good ways to access recipient familiarity with a brand and recall of the direct mail piece, especially if an objective is improving brand awareness.
+Measuring brand awareness and recall are also good ways to assess recipient familiarity with a brand and recall of the direct mail piece, especially if an objective is improving brand awareness.
 Measuring this key metric involves surveying recipients and can help businesses determine if the direct mail campaign effectively resonated with the target audience.
+The physical nature of mail is scientifically proven to enhance memory encoding.
+Research from the Canadian Centre for Advanced Neuroscience demonstrates that the physical interaction with mail stimulates neural pathways that lead to stronger memory recall compared to fleeting digital advertisements.
+The increased attention time recorded for mail is a strong proxy for improved brand recall, making it an invaluable channel for postcard marketing and other brand-building formats.

 Unique URLs & Promotional Codes

-Including unique tracking codes, promotional codes or personalised URLs within the direct mailer is a great way for businesses to accurately measure the response, conversion and engagement rates.
+Including unique tracking codes, promotional codes or personalised URLs (PURLs) within the direct mailer is a great way for businesses to accurately measure the response, conversion and engagement rates.
 By analysing the usage of these codes or URLs, responses and conversions can be attributed directly to the mail campaign which provides valuable insights into the campaign's effectiveness, success and ROI.
+We encourage clients to use unique codes for different mailing segments to gather granular data, allowing for deeper analysis and improved future campaign segmentation, especially for complex envelope enclosing campaigns involving multiple inserts.
+Integrating QR codes into direct mail campaigns is another modern and highly effective method for accurate, instant digital tracking.

 Creating Successful Direct Mail